 One tip that we found handy: having a wet towel nearby to wipe up any rogue drips.

 Note: The limewash will not harm your plants.
+It’s from the earth and won’t damage like regular paint would.

 Now every hero needs a sidekick and this monster masonry paintbrush certainly fits the bill!